 You certainly don’t put coasters, to protect the finish, under your hair dryer, your electric toothbrush or under small kitchen accessories when you use them.

-Steps in How to Polish Marble Countertops
+How to Polish Marble Countertops

 Step 1 – Clean the Surface